S.L.E. Lupus Foundation Brightens Days for 40 New York City Kids with Lupus and Their Families with Free Week at Camp Sunshine

-)-- Today, 40 New York City children and teens with lupus and their families converged at Camp Sunshine for Lupus Week hosted by the S.L.E.
+40 New York City children and teens with lupus and their families converge on Camp Sunshine for Lupus Week hosted by the S.L.E.
 Lupus Foundation.
-Located on Lake Sebago in Maine, Camp Sunshine offers the only program in the nation to address the impact of a life threatening illness on every member of the immediate family.
+Located on Lake Sebago in Maine, Camp Sunshine offers the only program in the nation to address the impact of a life-threatening illness on every member of the immediate family.
+The S.L.E.
+Lupus Foundation raises private funds to send families selected by eligibility and need to Camp Sunshine each summer.

 The S.L.E.
 Lupus Foundation raises private funds to send families most in need to Camp Sunshine each summer.
 Throughout the week, kids run, swim and play with others in their age group and families attend support groups and discussion sessions, meeting others facing similar challenges.